 Christina Kim, Parent, Elementary School Counselor

 ◇ I was interviewed for the program On The Record, on WYPR, public radio for Baltimore and Maryland.
-The program was titled, “A Key To Appropriate Behavior: Self-Respect,” on December 7, 2017, and the audio is here.
+The program was titled, “A Key To Appropriate Behavior: Self-Respect.”
+The audio is here.

 Named one of Time Magazine’s “Top Sixteen Parenting Experts for the 21st Century,” Debbie’s three previously published books for parents and teachers are considered classics in the field.
 A human sexuality educator, consultant, and author based in Baltimore, Maryland, she has taught sexuality education in grades 3-12 at the Park School for more than 35 years.
 In addition to her constant writing and teaching, she’s worked with parents, teachers, counselors, administrators, students, alumni, and trustees at more than 400 schools and organizations across the country, and she’s published widely throughout the national media.
 She’s referred to by her colleagues as the most articulate professional voice in the US on the need for broad-based human sexuality education.
 Her ability to find common ground by keeping the focus on young people and their universal needs around healthy sexual development is one of her gifts.